 Craft Like There is No Tomorrow

-Or what about these classic medallion snowflakes from One Dog Woof.
-My boys are 3 and 4, so their cutting skills are developing as I write.
+These classic medallion snowflakes from One Dog Woof might be the perfect winter solstice craft for kids.
+My boys are 3 and 4, so their cutting skills develop as I write.
 I thought it’d be fun to save one each year to observe how their snowflakes change over the years.

 Take Care of Nature

 We live in the mountains with lost animals, adapting to the colder months.
 I find watching these birds, especially, adapt as the seasons change.
 No matter where you live, helping these animals during colder months is always a good thing.